 Many of the Offsetting projects also provide wider benefits.
 These include biodiversity, education, jobs, food security and heath & well-being in developing countries.

 Offsetting provides a mechanism to reduce greenhouse gas (GHG) emissions and plays a vital role in combating climate change, but if done in isolation it is not a solution.

 PET’s belief is that the direction of climate change will only change if we #1 EDUCATE ourselves about true personal CO2 emissions, #2 OFFSET unavoidable emissions, and #3 REDUCE our emissions (compare the Ecovillage Community’s per capita CO2 emissions between 2015 (4,065t)→ 2017 (5,092t)→ 2018 (3,392t)).

 What guarantee do I get?

-All projects are certified according to accepted international standards such as Gold Standard or VCS, which means that they fulfil criteria for delivering measurable carbon offsets as well as community benefits in developing countries.
-All our projects are verified by auditors.
+All projects are certified according to accepted international standards such as Gold Standard or VCS, which mean that they fulfil criteria for delivering measurable carbon offsets, as well as community benefits in developing countries.
+All of our projects are verified by independent auditors.